-- Shorelines Using horizontal directional drilling (HDD) for land/water transitions in Alburgh and Benson entirely avoid impacts to the Lake Champlain shoreline, nearshore environments, and shallow water habitats. - Commitment to restore an existing degraded shoreline on TDI-NE controlled parcel in Benson. - Utilizing installation techniques in the Lake to minimize resuspension of sediments and to avoid specific aquatic archaeological sites. - Timing the installation to avoid sensitive periods of fish life cycles. - Fisheries In consultation with state regulators, certain known fisheries habitats have been avoided. - Invasive plants Developing an Aquatic Invasive Species Management Plan to prevent the introduction and spread of invasive species. - Turbidity Real-time monitoring of turbidity during construction, and utilizing controls such as changing the rate of installation in order to reduce suspension of sediments if appropriate.
+- Shorelines Using horizontal directional drilling (HDD) for land/water transitions in Alburgh and Benson entirely avoid impacts to the Lake Champlain shoreline, nearshore environments, and shallow water habitats. - Commitment to restore an existing degraded shoreline on TDI-NE controlled parcel in Benson. - Utilizing installation techniques in the Lake to minimize resuspension of sediments and to avoid specific aquatic archaeological sites. - Timing the installation to avoid sensitive periods of fish life cycles. - Fisheries In consultation with state regulators, certain known fisheries habitats, specifically certain reefs and shoals identified by VT ANR have been avoided. - Invasive plants Developing an Aquatic Invasive Species Management Plan to prevent the introduction and spread of invasive species.